AFib Episode Log Template: Onset, Duration, Triggers, Heart Rate

 What 30, 60, and 90 Days of Tracking Reveals

 In the first 30 days, the log teaches you how often episodes are actually happening, which is almost always different from what you remembered.
-By 60 days you will start to see trigger patterns that were invisible one episode at a time.
-By 90 days you have a burden trend line, which is the number your cardiologist will use to decide whether to adjust medication, refer for ablation, or hold course.
+By 60 days, trigger patterns that were invisible one episode at a time start showing up.
+By 90 days you have a burden trend line, which is the number your cardiologist will use to decide whether to adjust the antiarrhythmic, escalate to ablation, or hold course.
+The CABANA trial showed ablation reduces AFib burden meaningfully in selected patients, and your three-month log is what tells your electrophysiologist whether you are one of them.

 Start the next episode with this log open.
 One row is enough.